microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/README.md

 as possible.
 At the same time, it is also smart to have as few places to update the tests as possible.

-Considering that, Locust is a tool to write not only Load Tests, but also other types of tests, like End-to-End and Integration test.
+Considering that, Locust is a great tool to write not only Load Tests, but also other types of tests, like End-to-End and Integration test.

 Here is an example: